 When you work as a personal trainer or a nutritionist, it can sometimes be difficult to get clients to subscribe to the old adage that "you are what you eat."
 All too often, clients will want to lose weight and will put in the effort at the gym, only to continue eating junk food.
-For many clients, the idea of meticulously counting calories is quite daunting, but by educating your clients with some simple tips for cutting out calories from daily meals, you can get them on their way to achieving their goals.
+For many clients, the idea of meticulously counting calories is quite daunting, but by educating your clients with some nutrition hacks for cutting out calories from daily meals, you can get them on their way to achieving their goals.

 Cutting the Empty Calories

-What many people looking to weight don't always realize is just how many calories they're eating each day just in beverages alone.
+What many people looking to lose weight don't always realize is just how many calories they're consuming each day in beverages alone.
 For the average person who drinks a can of soda per day, for example, that easily adds up to an additional 500 calories per week—not a small amount!
 And many people drink more than just one can of soda per day.
 By educating clients on the empty calories found in many beverages these days and providing them with healthier alternatives (such as sparkling water instead of soda), you can help them reduce their caloric intake drastically.